-- 260. Gilead has updated its Complera EU labeling multiple times every year since 2011.
-Each time, Gilead determined that it should instruct doctors in the EU to monitor all patients' kidneys on a frequent, specific schedule using multiple markers of kidney function, including serum phosphorus. - 261.
+- 301. In Complera's/Eviplera's most recent SmPC, Gilead instructs that creatinine clearance should be calculated in all patients prior to initiating therapy and renal function (creatinine clearance and serum phosphate) be monitored after two to four weeks of use, after three months of treatment and every three to six months thereafter in patients without renal risk factors.
+For patients at risk, Gilead states that more frequent monitoring is "required." - 302.
+Gilead has updated its Complera EU labeling multiple times every year since 2011.
+Each time, Gilead determined that it should instruct doctors in the EU to monitor all patients' kidneys on a frequent, specific schedule using multiple markers of kidney function, including serum phosphorus. - 303.
 On May 27, 2013, Stribild received approval to be marketed in the EU.
 As with Viread, Truvada, Atripla, and Complera, Gilead included in its Stribild EU labeling stronger monitoring warnings than its U.S. labeling at the time of approval: